omarTBakr/ML-Deep-Dive/README.md

        - Vectorized implementation using NumPy for efficiency.
        - Time Complexity Analysis: O(n * k * d)
     - **Hyperparameter Tuning:**  Finding optimal parameters for improved performance.
-    - **Data Preprocessing:**  Min-Max Scaling, Standardization, and their impact.
+    - **Data Preprocessing:**  Min-Max Scaling, Standardisation, and their impact.
     - **Normal Equation:**  A direct solution method as an alternative to Gradient Descent.
        - Implementation and explanation of its derivation.
        - Time Complexity Analysis:  O(d^3)